Rev. Carl R. Wenck

 Pastor Wenck was born in San Pedro, California.
 He is the third oldest of six children.
 Pastor Wenck’s father served in the U.S. Army for 27 years so he has lived in many places throughout the United States as well as in Germany and Japan.
 He attended five elementary schools, two junior high schools, and three high schools.
 Pastor Wenck received his Bachelor of Arts degree in Theology and Psychology from California Lutheran University in Thousand Oaks, California.
 He graduated from Concordia Theological Seminary in Fort Wayne, Indiana, earning a Master’s of Divinity in May of 1981.
 He was ordained June 28, 1981.

 It was while living in Fort Wayne, Indiana that he met his wife Gwen.
 She is originally from Iowa.
 They were married in 1979 at Emmanuel Lutheran Church in Van Wert, Ohio.
 They have two grown daughters.
 Megan is married to Laramie Navrath.
-Jana is married to John Greer and they have five children.
+Jana is married to John Greer and they have seven children.

 The congregations Pastor Wenck has served include: